 On August 6, 1872, Concordia was incorporated as a city of the third class, with R.E.
 Allen as the first mayor.
 By December of that year, the prosperity of the young city was increased by a fire that destroyed $10,000 worth of property – its prosperity was increased because it marked the era of the erection of a better class of buildings, such as Hagaman’s Block, Merchant’s Block, and Union Block.

-A malthouse and brewery was built that year just above the mill by brothers-in-law D. W. Williams and Orin Bennett.
-It did a thriving business for several years.
+Brothers-in-law D. W. Williams and Orin Bennett built a malthouse and brewery that year just above the mill.
+It thriving business for several years.

 A big fire occurred on the evening of December 24, 1872.
 It originated in the Collins & Dennis building, then owned by W.O.
 Wagoner.
 Eight buildings were burned, and one was torn down and thrown into the middle of the street, which checked the fire and saved the other nine buildings.
 The most important building destroyed was the Glidden House, a good hotel for that early day.
 The fire cast a gloom over the struggling little city, and many predicted that years would pass before it would be rebuilt as well as before.
 This was Concordia’s first disaster and entailed a loss of about $30,000.